aileot/nvim-laurel/doc/laurel.md

 #### g:laurel_deprecated

-This variable is designed to help you update your codes safely with [Quickfix].
+This variable is designed to help you update your codes with [Quickfix].
 It will collect lines where deprecated features are detected.

-It is only useful when you compile, or recompile, your Fennel codes with `--correlate` flag because the detection runs on compiled Lua codes at runtime.
+Note: It's strongly recommended to compile your Fennel codes with `--correlate` flag because the detection runs on compiled Lua codes at runtime.